vohai2003/hdp_data_tutorials/tutorials/templates/tutorial-series-template/tutorial-0.md

 ## Introduction

-Introduce the topic and the overall goals and objectives of the tutorial series.
+Introduce the topic, the overall goals and objectives of the tutorial series.

 After this tutorial series, you will:
 -   Understand how to deploy HDP in a cluster environment.